boredoms/prone/README.md

 This repository contains the code for the `PRONE` paper.
 It is currently undergoing rewrites.

 A working implementation of the algorithm, which is what was used for all the experiments in the paper is can be found in the `fast-coresets` directory.
 It depends on `CMake`, `conan` and the `blaze` library being installed on the system.
+Unfortunately, conan 2.x.x is not compatible with the setup of CMake that is being used, so it might be tricky to build the submitted code.

 ** Future work